 One of the networking tips is ordering your business cards after joining a company.

 They are a great tool to connect with people both within and outside your company.
-Especially during the first few weeks of a new job when you are introduced to people dealing with the company.
+Especially during the first few weeks of a new job when you are introduced to the team.

 Exchanging business cards is a great way to establish a connection.
 Using the information on their card makes it easier to reach your contacts if the need arises, and they too can contact you.

 A business card clearly defines your position and full name, which can be challenging to communicate in routine conversations.

 Exchanging cards lets both parties know whom they are dealing with and gives them a way to connect again.
 Any mentor giving you networking tips will tell you to immediately make and distribute business cards after taking on a new job.